yeonzi/gitsync/README.md

 Then startup this script at the working directory, it works!

+**I strongly suggest you to manage a gitignore file in the work directory.**

 ## Dogfooding

 This code is under [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).

 ## Contribute

-Feel free to start pull request
+Feel free to start pull requests.
+I will merge it if it is interesting.

 ## LICENSE